 The library has carried out considerable improvements, especially in the acquisition of electronic books and data bases.
+Evidence shown in a separate document via "matrix of evidence".

 Within the supporting programs we have departments that manage their own resources and strengthen the student's holistic education, such as: